OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           Example: cd C:\PowerShellScripts

 3. Run the script.
-Specify the GPO name and UNC path of the shared folder.
+Specify the GPO name, UNC path of the shared folder hosting the osmia32 and osmia64 msi files, and specify the shared folder created in the Deploy-TelemetryDashboard.ps1 script where the telemetry data is uploaded.

-          Type . .\Set-TelemetryStartup -GpoName "Office Telemetry" -UncPath "\\Server1\Sharedfolder"
+          Type . .\Set-TelemetryStartup -GpoName "Office Telemetry" -UncPath "\\Server1\Sharedfolder" -CommonFileShare "\\Server1\TDShared"

           By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to